-In particular, it shows that about 55 million Italians have access to the internet, i.e. over 9 out of 10.
+In particular, it shows that about 51 million Italians have access to the internet, i.e. over 9 out of 10.
 And this number is constantly increasing.
 This is accompanied by the widespread use of social networks, which have become an integral part of Italians’ daily habits.
-It is not surprising that there is strong growth of users on social platforms, now at 35 million, +2.9% over the previous year.
+It is not surprising that there is strong growth of users on social platforms, now at 43 million.

 Moreover, it is not only the number of users that increases, but also the average time they spend connected.